Pillangocska/LegalTextDecoder/README.md

 Or run the full pipeline via Docker (see [Docker Instructions](#docker-instructions)).
 This is the ideal method!

-If in the future the SharePoint link is unavailable you can modify the script, by taking out `download_and_extract_data` function and start the execution with a folder structure like this:
+If in the future the SharePoint link is unavailable and you have some annotated data of your own, you can modify the script, by taking out `download_and_extract_data` function and start the execution with a folder structure like this:
 ```bash
 📦data
  ┣ 📂original